GDWired/GDNativeBLE/README.md

 </p>

-The BLE library used in this project is deprecated (https://github.com/kdewald/nativeble), this project exists just for fun.
-I have also implemented the library SimpleBLE (https://github.com/OpenBluetoothToolbox/SimpleBLE) you can find the source code here (https://github.com/GDWired/GDSimpleBLE).
+The BLE library used in this project is deprecated (https://github.com/kdewald/nativeble), so this project is deprecated too, but I have implemented plugin using the library SimpleBLE (https://github.com/OpenBluetoothToolbox/SimpleBLE) the successor of NativeBLE you can find the source code here (https://github.com/GDWired/GDSimpleBLE).

 Works only on macOS but should work on other platfroms.